sferrini/Swift-Community-Best-Practices/README.markdown

 The Swift runtime will make sure that the singleton is created and accessed in a thread-safe manner.

-Singletons should generally just be named "`sharedInstance`" unless you have a compelling reason to name it otherwise
+Singletons should generally just be accessed via "`sharedInstance`" static property unless you have a compelling reason to name it otherwise.
+Do not use static functions or global functions to access your singleton.

-Because singletons are so easy in Swift and because consistent naming saves you so much time you will have even more chances to complain about how singletons are an anti-pattern and should be avoided at all costs.
-Your fellow developers will thank you.
+(Because singletons are so easy in Swift and because consistent naming saves you so much time you will have even more time to complain about how singletons are an anti-pattern and should be avoided at all costs.
+Your fellow developers will thank you.)

 ### Extensions for Code Organisation

 Extensions should be used to help organise code.

 Methods and properties that are peripheral to an instance should be moved to an extension.
-Note that not all property types can be moved to an extension - do the best you can within this limitation.
+Note that, currently not all property types can be moved to an extension - do the best you can within this limitation.

 You should use extensions to help organise your instance definitions.
 One good example of this is a view controller that implements table view data source and delegate protocols.
 Instead of mixing all that table view code into one class, put the data source and delegate methods onto extensions that adopt the relevant protocol.

 Inside a single source file feel free to break down a definition into whatever extensions you feel best organise the code in question.
 Don't worry about methods in the main class or struct definition referring to methods or properties inside extensions.
-As long as it's all contained within one Swift file it is all good.
+As long as it is all contained within one Swift file it is all good.

-Conversely the main instance definition should not refer to elements defined in extensions outside of the main Swift file..
+Conversely, the main instance definition should not refer to elements defined in extensions outside of the main Swift file..

 ### Chained Setters

-Do not use chained methods as a more "convenient" replacement for property setters:
+Do not use chained methods as a more "convenient" replacement for simple property setters:

 Prefer: